dovecot/documentation/source/configuration_manual/sieve/configuration.rst

 .. note::
   Pigeonhole versions before v0.3.1 do not support the location syntax described here.
-These versions only support bare filesystem paths pointing to files or directores as script storage location.
+These versions only support bare filesystem paths pointing to files or directories as script storage location.
 Also, in that case a few additional :ref:`deprecated settings <pigeonhole_deprecated_settings>` are needed for configuration.